Progressive Conservative Association of Alberta: The party under Peter Lougheed and Don Getty

-In the 1971 election, the Progressive Conservatives campaigned on a simple theme — "NOW!" — symbolizing their goal of increasing Alberta's clout in Canada.
+In the 1971 election, the Progressive Conservatives campaigned on a simple theme — "Now!" — symbolizing their goal of increasing Alberta's clout in Canada.
 On August 30, the Tories won power for the first time in Alberta's history.
 They finished only four percentage points ahead of Social Credit.
 However, they swept Edmonton and took all but five seats in Calgary.
 Due to the first past the post system, this gave Lougheed a strong majority government, with 49 of the 75 seats in the legislature.
-He won a second term in resounding fashion in 1975, reducing the opposition to six MLAs (four Socreds, one New Democrat and one independent) in total.
+He won a second mandate in resounding fashion in 1975, reducing the opposition to five MLAs (four Socreds, one New Democrat) in total; one independent MLA supported Lougheed's government.
 During the Lougheed years, Alberta became a virtual one-party state, much like it had been during the height of the Manning years.
-Indeed, the six opposition MLAs elected in 1975 would be the most that Lougheed would face during his final three terms.
-The Tories would govern with fairly large majorities for the next four decades, though nowhere near as large as the ones Lougheed had.
+Indeed, the six opposition MLAs elected in 1975 were the most that Lougheed faced during his final three mandates.
+The Tories governed with fairly large majorities for the next four decades, though nowhere near as large as the ones Lougheed had.

 In power, the Progressive Conservatives fought a long battle with the federal government over control of Alberta's natural resources (particularly oil).
 The oil industry provided the Alberta government with large revenue surpluses that allowed it to maintain Alberta as the only province or territory in Canada without a provincial retail sales tax.
 Alberta experienced a large development boom, particularly in Calgary, in the 1970s and 1980s.